Today, all I want to do is ______.

 Whatever you do, just don’t call it a vacation.
 Pack your bags and get ready to work!

-While the first two might feel more like a hippie commune, SEALFIT’s Kokoro Camp is more like hell on Earth.
+While the first camp might feel more like a hippie commune, SEALFIT’s Kokoro Camp is more like hell on Earth.
 At least, that’s how it’s designed.
 Modeled after US Navy SEAL Hell Week, an intensive, body-breaking week of mental and physical challenges, Kokoro promises to toughen up your mind, body, and spirit so that you never quit — not here, not ever again.
 You will have to come into the Temecula, CA camp in excellent shape (there are some exercise prerequisites), or you may be dropped from the course.
 But if you do pass the three-day beatdown, you can pretty much do anything you set your mind to.

 The Ski Week is a party in your ski boots.
 No, really — from the time you finish skiing, you get the après-ski (a fancy word for ‘ski rager’) of your dreams.
 It’s like if 2 Chainz had a music video at a ski resort.
-People from all over the world vie for a spot at TSW’s destinations all over the world — like Aspen, Austria, Japan, France.
-So obviously, you get world-class skiing.
-But you also get the pond skims, night skiing (while holding a fiery torch), open-air communal feasts, beer, yoga, beer, snow fort parties, and the collective atmosphere of people from over 35 countries who are just like you.
+People from all over the world vie for a spot at TSW’s destinations all over the world — like Aspen, Austria, Japan, and France.
+So, obviously, you get world-class skiing.
+But you also get the pond skims, night skiing (while holding a fiery torch), open-air communal feasts, beer, yoga, snow fort parties, and the collective atmosphere of people from over 35 countries who are just like you.

 Combining fitness and travel?
 (If you’re a millennial, you’re probably already packing your bag.)
-It’s former CrossFit Games Competitor Blair Morrison’s brain-child.
+It’s former CrossFit Games Competitor Blair Morrison’s brainchild.
 Though he helms two Anywhere Fit boxes in Sacramento, he isn’t always going to be there.
 He wants to explore… but also stay in shape.
 That’s why he’s inviting you on an outdoor adventure with WODs built in.
-They’re called Anywhere Trips, and like CrossFit itself, they’re constantly varied and functional.
+They’re called Anywhere Trips, and like CrossFit, they’re constantly varied and functional.
 Meaning you could bike in Moab, swim in Greece, climb trees in Thailand, or deadlift boulders in the Grand Canyon — it’s all part of the adventure.

 Yoga is rewarding; we all can agree on that.
 But you probably won’t realize how fun it can be until you take a trip with Yoga for Bad People.
 Despite their name, Heather and Katelin are actually pretty likable humans.
 The “bad” refers to their imperfect, unconventional, and fresh style of yoga, filled with their wisdom, laughter, and an incredible soundtrack.
-See, being bad is really good.
-And there’s no better place to be bad than when you’re dancing on the beach, at an authentic Italian dinner, or cruisin’ on a freakin’ boat.
+See, being bad is actually really good.
+And there’s no better place to be bad than when you’re dancing on the beach, eating an authentic Italian dinner, or cruisin’ on a freakin’ boat.
 Yep, YFBP will whisk you off to places like Brazil, Portugal, Jamaica, Sicily, or Cuba for flows and fun.

 Let’s just stop to review the daily schedule at the Shaka Beach Retreat surf camp: Snack – Surf – Brunch – Yoga – Dinner.
 You have to be jealous of the surfer lifestyle — you get fit, you eat, you kick it on the beach.
 But there are some finer points to this five- to seven-day retreat.
 For starters, you’ll be learning to catch waves from a cast of instructors on Playa Hermosa in Costa Rica.
 Those meals?
 All sourced locally and catered by the resident chef.
 And Yoga Steve makes sure you’re ready for the following day of gnar.
 If it sounds like paradise, it’s because it is.

 If you’re not familiar with the sport of cycling, you probably won’t know the term KOM (it stands for “King of the Mountain”).
 But if that were the case, you probably also wouldn’t enjoy this tour of Le Tour de France.
-Thomson Bike Tours hosts the KOM Challenges in concurrence with the world famous race through the Alps and Pyrenees Mountains, getting you into VIP viewing areas for key stages, outstanding accommodations, and three daily rides (choose from 30km to 180km) on the prestigious course.
+Thomson Bike Tours hosts the KOM Challenges in concurrence with the world famous race through the Alps and Pyrenees Mountains, getting you into VIP viewing areas for key stages, outstanding accommodations, and three daily rides (choose from 20km to 180km) on the prestigious course.

 If you were like “Pssshhht.
 Roads.
 Hah!” to Thomson’s tours, you’d probably be more at home with the rugged offroaders of Sacred Rides.
 Their Getaways pop up all over the world (from Spokane to South Africa), conquering the mountains, trails, and forests by mountain bike.
-These multi-day adventures feature on-mountain lodging, locally sourced healthy meals, and euphoric supported group rides that more-often-than-not end with a cold beer.
+These multi-day adventures feature on-mountain lodging, locally-sourced healthy meals, and euphoric supported group rides that, more often than not, end with a cold beer.
 They’re for everyone too; no matter if you can bomb a downhill single-track or just shucked off the training wheels, MTB adventure awaits.